mahouhou/ascii-phone/README.md

 - playing an error message when an incorrect number is dialled
 - cancelling the call and clearing the screen when the cancel button is pressed

+View the live site [here](https://adifferentphone.sligoil.com/).
+Use test number `101` for a successful call.

 This application was created using create-react-app.
 It incorporates an ASCII animation designed by [Andreas Gysin](https://play.ertdfgcvb.xyz/) and ASCII art by Joan Stark.